The 2023 Loop Lottery starts Friday 6 January 2023 at 12:00am and will extend through Monday 9 January 2023 at 11:59pm.

 A: It will depend on the number of runners who register for the lottery.
-For example, in 2011 we had a total of around 1,700 registrations for around 1,250 spots.
+For example, in 2012 we had a total of around 1,700 registrations for around 1,250 spots.
 That is around a 75% acceptance rate — pretty favorable.
 However, If the number of entries goes up, the odds will go down.
 Conversely, if we get the same number of entrants as spots then everyone gets in! 😉

 Q: I want to sign up for the lottery but don’t want to run if my friends/group/family are not also selected.
 Can you accommodate us?
 [I.E. CAN WE ENTER AS GROUP?]

 - Put the name of your group in the “group” field in the lottery registration form.

 - Groups can be as small as two people — it is up to you.

 - You can combine as many people into a group as you want by entering the group name in the group field when registering for the lottery.
 We have had groups of 30+ runners sign up.

 - IMPORTANT NOTE: If some runners in your group don’t put the group name in and the group gets in but the individual runner does not, we can’t let the unfortunate runner in as part of the group after the lottery drawing.